MicroStrategy/embedding-sdk-docs/docs/add-functionality/attribute-element-selection.md

 ---
 title: Enable the selection of attribute elements
+description:
-description: Attribute element selection within dossiers provides end-users with the ability to conveniently select attribute elements in visualizations in an embedding way.
+  Attribute element selection within dossiers provides end-users with the ability to conveniently select attribute elements in visualizations in an embedding way.
 To provide continuity with our existing APIs and enable embedded applications to take advantage of this new design concept, we have updated existing endpoints and provided new embedding SDK functions.
 ---

-The MicroStrategy 2021 Update 3 release exposes attribute element selection within dossiers.
+The Strategy 2021 Update 3 release exposes attribute element selection within dossiers.
 This provides end-users with the ability to conveniently select attribute elements in visualizations in an embedding way.
 To provide continuity with our existing APIs and enable embedded applications to take advantage of this new design concept, we have updated existing endpoints and provided new embedding SDK functions.

 ## Embedding SDK functionalities

 With the visualization element selection feature, the Embedding SDK could do the things below:

 - Support programmatic selecting of attribute elements in visualizations.
-This involves the following:
+This involves the
+  following:

   a.
 Select attribute elements from a single visualization after the dashboard is rendered.